Dynafit TLT 8 Expedition Review

 Comfort and Fit

 The overwhelming fit attribute of the TLT 8 is that it is very high volume.
 Our average-footed primary test editor found himself virtually swimming around in them.
 This poor fit essentially ruined a 10000-foot day of perfect powder touring.
-Remember, fit matters, a lot, in touring boots.
-Well fit, you won't notice them up or down.
+Remember, fit matters a lot in touring boots.
+Well, fit, you won't notice them up or down.
 Poor fitting boots can, like we noted early in testing the TLT 8, ruin your experience.
 Another tester used his own liners in the TLT 8 and found them to work much better.
 The stock liners in the TLT 8 are thin.
 Thicker liners can temporarily take up some space, but we don't recommend this strategy for your own boots; choose these boots only if you know you have high volume or wide feet.
 The good news is that few ski boots on the market are so wide and ready for this kind of user.
 The TLT8 stands out from the masses for its fit characteristics.

 The TLT 8 liner tongue is configured such that it can twist around in touring mode and make for uncomfortable pressure points in downhill mode.
 This is easily remedied but is another step in transitions from uphill to downhill.

 The generous fit allows easy circulation, but the thin liner and moderate thickness shell materials compromise insulation.
 The end result is that the TLT 8 Expedition is about average in warmth.
-Many don't think of the warmth of their AT ski boots, but we think they should be.
+Many don't think of the warmth of their AT ski boots, but we think they should.
 Backcountry skiing takes place in a cold environment.
 If something bad happens, you could be inactive for hours with only your ski boots to protect your feet.
 Choose your materials and fit wisely.

 Ease of Use

-Dynafit's TLT series of boots has swung all over the place, in terms of ease of use.
+Dynafit's TLT series of boots has swung all over the place in terms of ease of use.
 With the TLT 5 and 6, the buckles were easy and clean, but the removable tongue was a pain to keep track of.
 The TLT 7 eliminated the removable tongue without losing uphill or downhill performance but added a cable-actuated lower buckle that was unnecessarily complicated.
 The TLT 8 eliminates the cable and keeps the simplicity of no removable tongue.
 The buckles are sturdy and stay out of the way while touring.
 The latest iteration of the upper cuff buckle is configured such that some transitions can be made with your pants cuffs down with no worry of a layer of pant material getting between buckle and shell.
 The power strap is cleverly configured to loosen up with one hand.

 They aren't expensive, and they aren't cheap.
 The design is one that will hold up to years of use, and the performance is well-rounded and can easily serve as your only ski touring boots.
 A concern, in terms of value, is the Speed Nose.
 You'll need to make sure bindings and crampons are all compatible with these boots.